Graduate Programs: College of Engineering and Computing Sciences

 Scholarships, Accelerated Master’s Option, and Assistantships

-There are several scholarship programs, specifically designed for the School of Engineering and Computing Sciences, that benefit incoming students:
+There are several scholarship programs, specifically designed for the College of Engineering and Computing Sciences, that benefit incoming students:

 - Scholarships: Graduate students in excellent academic standing and/or enrolled in the Accelerated Master’s Degree Program have priority access to NYIT scholarships, such as the Alumni Recognition Award and the Graduate Scholarship Award.

-- Accelerated Path to Master’s Degree (APMD) Option: designed exclusively for current undergraduate students in the School of Engineering and Computing Sciences who have continuously demonstrated academic excellence.
+- BS with Accelerated MS Option: designed exclusively for current undergraduate students in the College of Engineering and Computing Sciences who have continuously demonstrated academic excellence.
 The five-year B.S.-M.S. combined option provides juniors with a cumulative GPA of at least 3.2 an opportunity to complete both their bachelor’s and master’s degrees in five years.
-Students are encouraged to take two approved cross-listed APMD courses during the undergraduate degree as part of the curriculum.
+Students are encouraged to take two approved graduate courses during the undergraduate degree as part of the curriculum.
 These courses will later be counted again in the graduate degree when students formally apply for the graduate program.
-In addition, APMD students take approved graduate courses during their senior year, one graduate level course in each senior semester, at no additional cost to them.

 For more information about the APMD Five-Year B.S.-M.S.
-Combined option, visit the School of Engineering and Computing Sciences’ webpage.
+Combined option, visit the College of Engineering and Computing Sciences’ webpage.